automationhacks/automationhacks.github.io/_posts/2020-03-21-why-automate-tests-early.md

 In an uncertain product development environment often things move fast and features/spec changes as more folks (product, design, sales, business, devs) get involved in the process and there is _almost always a hard deadline_ _to chase_ and an **apparent** shortage of time to ship.

-## Let&#8217;s not automate till the feature is <span style="text-decoration:underline;">well tested</span> and <span style="text-decoration:underline;">stable</span>
+## Let's not automate till the feature is <span style="text-decoration:underline;">well tested</span> and <span style="text-decoration:underline;">stable</span>

 One of the classic arguments on why to **NOT** automate tests **early** in such an environment is that:

-  * It&#8217;s _way_ easier to write and modify these test cases in a test management tool manually as the specs change around us and adjust to these changes or worst still, let&#8217;s not write any tests for now and use spreadsheets or docs to track.
+  * It's _way_ easier to write and modify these test cases in a test management tool manually as the specs change around us and adjust to these changes or worst still, let's not write any tests for now and use spreadsheets or docs to track.
   * You might also say, that since the specs are not completely frozen, any automation code that I may write <span style="text-decoration:underline;"><em>might</em></span> get thrown away at the end of the day.
-  * Developing the basic framework code to enable writing these tests or the actual tests will take a lot of time which we don&#8217;t have now.
+  * Developing the basic framework code to enable writing these tests or the actual tests will take a lot of time which we don't have now.
   * We will be stuck with maintenance early on before the feature is really baked.

 Fair enough.

 While all these are valid concerns on their own right and do reflect a certain reality on the ground.
-However, let&#8217;s not give up on automation _just yet.&nbsp;_😉
+However, let's not give up on automation _just yet.&nbsp;_😉

 ## The problem with just manual testing